bengland2/openstack-osd-discovery/README.md

     stack# source stackrc
     stack# ./introspect-for-osds.py

-All parameters are optional but see warning below.
+All parameters are optional.
 They are:

 * --result-dir (default /var/tmp/introspect_dir) - where YAML data is generated
 * --device-name-pattern - regular expression for candidate device names